sanjanabansal1994/sanjanabansal1994/README.md

 1. Post Graduate Diploma in Data Science from [IIIT-Bangalore](https://www.iiitb.ac.in/).
 2. Bachelor's Degree in Electrical Engineering from [Delhi Technological University](https://dtu.ac.in/).

 🏆 Achievements: Top 1 percentile in IIT-JEE and AIEEE.
-These are the university entrance exams (SAT equivalent) conducted by the government of India.
+These are the university entrance exams (SAT equivalent) conducted by the Government of India.

 🌍 Canadian PR: Currently based in Toronto, Canada.